PASSIONLab/BELLA/README.md

 -w : Bin size binning algorithm [500]
 -p : Output in PAF format [FALSE]
 -r : Probability threshold for reliable range [0.002]
--g : GPUs available [1, only works when BELLA is compiled for GPU]
+-g : GPUs available [1, only works when BELLA is compiled for GPU] -s : K-mer counting split count can be increased for large dataset [1]
 ```
 ### Error Rate